kgorking/ecs/README.md

 ent.add(4UL, 3.14f, 6.28);  // add an unsigned long, a float, and a double to entity 0
 ecs::add_component(0, 6LL); // add a long long to entity 0

 ecs::entity_range more_ents{1,100};     // entity helper-class working on ids from 1 to (and including) 100
 more_ents.add(3, 0.1f);                 // add 100 ints with value 3 and 100 floats with value 0.1f
 ecs::add_component({1,50}, 6LL);        // add a long long to 50 entities
+ecs::add_components({1,50}, 'A', 2.2);  // add a char and a double to 50 entities
 // etc..
 ```

 ## Committing component changes
-All calls to add or remove components from entities are defered, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update_systems()` is called, where the latter function also calls the former.
+Adding and removing components from entities are deferred, and will not be processed until a call to `ecs::commit_changes()` or `ecs::update_systems()` is called, where the latter function also calls the former.
 Changes should only be committed once per cycle.

-By defering the components changes to entites, it is possible to safely add and remove components in parallel systems, without the fear of causing data-races or doing unneeded locks.
+By deferring the components changes to entities, it is possible to safely add and remove components in parallel systems, without the fear of causing data-races or doing unneeded locks.

 ## Generators